+A wavenumber analysis conducted on the measured signals at the two sites indicates substantial differences in the structure of the noise wave field at the two sites.
+At the Hanford site, fast-propagating waves consistent with Rayleigh wave propagation are observed, but there are many periods when higher velocities are observed that are more typical of body waves.
+Sources from westerly directions are frequently observed, as expected, but waves arriving from northeastern directions are also observed.
+At Livingston, wave propagation velocities are concentrated at lower velocities near 2 km/s, and the dominant direction of approach is north-northwest.
 At Hanford, particular wave shapes observed in the time series can be tracked from location to location, but this is not the case at Livingston, where wave shapes have different appearances.
-This may be indicative of an interference pattern from sets of waves crossing the array from different directions and at different velocities, but this cannot be resolved with just the tripartite array formed by the three measurement locations.
+This may be indicative of an interference pattern from sets of waves crossing the array from different directions, but this cannot be resolved with just the tripartite array formed by the three measurement locations.
 The dissimilar wave shapes, combined with large phase differences (approaching 180 degrees) make interpretation of the wavenumber results ambiguous at Livingston.
 To insure that the data were properly taken and analyzed at Livingston, the following analysis of a series of fastmoving waves from a distant earthquake is presented, which provides an introduction to the wavenumber method used.

 Analysis of earthquake signal correlation.
 The timing and response of the three measurement installations at Livingston can be demonstrated to be empirically correct by analyzing the signals from a distant earthquake.
 The earthquake had a magnitude of 6.4 and was located near the coast of central Chile (28.9 S, 71.4 W) on Day 305 at 00:35:32 GMT.
-Positive polarity compressional waves are expected at Livingston, and a standard earth velocity model predicts an apparent velocity of 16 km/s (the waves arrive from a near vertical inclination) from an azimuth of 161 degrees.
+Positive polarity compressional waves are expected at Livingston, and a standard earth velocity model predicts an apparent velocity of 16 km/second (the waves arrive from a near vertical inclination) from an azimuth of 161 degrees.
 This practically coincides with the orientation of the South Arm of the LIGO facility, so it implies that the South End should detect these waves in advance of the Corner by 0.25 s, and the West End should detect these waves simultaneously with the Corner.

-Figure B-1 shows the time series from all three vertical-component channels (the bottom plot shows the corrected response of the 30-s seismometer).
-This plot clearly illustrates the coherence of the earthquake signals.
+Figure 8 shows the time series from all three vertical-component channels (the lower plot shows the corrected response of the 30-s seismometer).
+This plot clearly illustrates the consistency of the earthquake signals.
 (It also shows an example of the lack of coherence of the noise preceding the arrival of the earthquake signals.)
 Other sections of the earthquake signal were also examined for the three north-south and three east-west channels to insure that all signals had the correct polarity and amplitude.